msjimc/circularMT/Guide/README.md

 ## Changing the feature's name to an alternative name in the data file

 This option allows you to select different names for a feature based on data in the imported file.
 Some files may have a number of different names for a feature.
-Not all features will have a different name, but if they do they can be selected using the second drop down list that contains the ***Gene***, ***Product*** and  ***Gene_synoym*** (see blue box in Figure 17).
+Not all features will have a different name, but if they do they can be selected using the second drop down list that contains the ***Gene***, ***Product*** and  ***Gene_synoym*** options (see blue box in Figure 17).
 Figure 17 shows the results of selecting the ***product*** while viewing the genome as a circular map.
 This displays the protein/tRNA names.
 However, some names are too long and cross over in the middle of the image, while others go beyond the edge of the image.
 To try to limit this ```circularMT``` reduces the size of the circle that represents the genome, making the image smaller (Figure 17).

 ![Figure 17](images/figure17.jpg)